gracecox/2016-01-18-leeds-bash/exercises/shell-01.md

 ```
 1. All of the text from fructose.dat, glucose.dat and sucrose.dat would be concatenated
    and saved to a file called sugar.dat.
+2. The text from sucrose.dat will be saved to a file called sugar.dat.
+3. All of the text from fructose.dat, glucose.dat, sucrose.dat and maltose.txt would be
+   concatenated and saved to a file called sugar.dat.
+4. All of the text from fructose.dat, glucose.dat and sucrose.dat would be printed
+   to the screen and saved to a file called sugar.dat
 ```

 ### grep